Prof-Sears/prof-sears.github.io/software_guides/vrew_review/vrew_review.md

 Because I run [Fedora Sway Atomic](https://fedoraproject.org/atomic-desktops/sway), which makes extensive use of [Flatpaks](https://flatpak.org), a Flatpak version would be greatly appreciated.

+## Final Thoughts

+I have been using Vrew for a couple of years.
+It has been a valuable tool for quickly creating accessible educational videos as part of my teaching.
+I recommend that any educator who is starting with video to get a free account and give Vrew a try.

 ## Additional Information